 Businesses often struggle with implementing new ERP software to streamline their financial operations.
-Although ERP systems can be a powerful tool in the hands of experts, they can also be an unmitigated disaster for those who don’t know how to use them.
+Although erp implementation software can be a powerful tool in the hands of experts, they can also be an unmitigated disaster for those who don’t know how to use them.
 This article will explore five of the most common mistakes made when implementing enterprise resource planning (ERP) software and offer advice on how to avoid these pitfalls.

 What is ERP?